NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     Pixels with values less than or equal to this number are treated as no-data.
 This overrides the nodata values from input images.

+stddev-mask-kernel (*integer*) (default = -1)
+    Size of kernel to be used in standard deviation filtering of input images.
+Must be > 1 and odd to be enabled.
+To be used with ``--stddev-mask-thresh``.

+stddev-mask-thresh (*double*) (default = 0.5)
+    Mask out pixels from input images where the local standard deviation score is less than this value.
+If set < 0, debug files (\*stddev_filter_output.tif) will be written containing the filter output instead of masking out pixels.To be used with ``--stddev-mask-kernel``.

 datum (default = WGS_1984)
     Set the datum to use with RPC camera models.
 Options: WGS_1984, D_MOON (1,737,400 meters), D_MARS (3,396,190 meters), MOLA